 Ahmadinejad also has sought to push through some long-sought economic changes, both to rebuild his authority and to parry the effects of international sanctions.
 Many middle class Iranians have long criticized Ahmadinejad for favoring the lower classes economically by raising some wages and lowering interest rates for poorer borrowers, cancelling some debts of farmers, and increasing some social welfare payments.
 These moves fed inflation, but poorer Iranians saw Ahmadinejad as attentive to their economic plight.

-These divisions increased after Ahmadinejad, in October 2010, won Majles approval to reduce state subsidies on staple goods-which cost Iran at least \$30 billion per year according to outside estimates (the government puts the cost at close to \$100 billion per year)-over the subsequent five years.
+These divisions increased somewhat after Ahmadinejad, in October 2010, won Majles approval to reduce state subsidies on staple goods-which cost Iran at least \$30 billion per year according to outside estimates (the government puts the cost at close to \$100 billion per year)-over the subsequent five years.
 After several delays to plan for anticipated unrest, the subsidy elimination program began on December 19, 2010, with the lifting of prices for gasoline.
 A certain amount (16 gallons per month) is available at a subsidized price (\$1.44 per gallon) but amounts over that have to be purchased at near world prices of about \$2.65 per gallon.
 To defuse popular unrest over the plan, direct cash handouts (\$40 for the first two months) were deposited in the accounts of poorer Iranians, available for withdrawal when the plan began.
-Those amounts will be deposited each month subsequently for eligible recipients.
-To date, unrest over the plan (separate from unrest over political grievances) is said to have been minimal.
-Many Iranians saw the necessity to reduce subsidies in order to reduce consumption, and have supported the plan.
-Others believe that unrest will increase as the prices of goods inevitably rise and even those receiving cash handouts realize the cash is insufficient to compensate for the rise in prices.
-Others see unrest resulting if unemployment increases due to business failures.
+Those amounts will be deposited each month subsequently.
+To date, unrest over the plan (separate from unrest over political grievances) has been minimal - many Iranians saw the necessity to reduce subsidies in order to reduce consumption and have supported the plan.